 The coefficient of performance (COP) at 70F entering water temperature of any water source heat pump.
-If this value is not entered by the user, the rules processor will assign a default value approximately equal to the minimum value allowed by the Standards.
+If this value is not entered by the user, the rules processor will assign a default value of 4.2 to this keyword.
+The value input for C-COP70EWT will be used by the rules processor to calculate a value for HEATING-EIR according to requirements of the Title 24 Alternative Calculation Methods Approval Manual.
+User input and standard DOE-2 defaults for HEATING-EIR will be replaced with values calculated by the rules processor.